ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The server is said to "finalize" the authorization when it has completed one of the validations, by assigning the authorization a status of "valid" or "invalid", corresponding to whether it considers the account authorized for the identifier.
+If the final state is "valid", then the server MUST include an "expires" field.
 When finalizing an authorization, the server MAY remove challenges other than the one that was completed, and may modify the "expires" field.
 The server SHOULD NOT remove challenges with status "invalid".